TeamSemiSuperCV/semi-super/README.md

 | ------- | ------ |
 | No labels used | [99.99%](/notebooks/Stage1/Stage1_self_supervised_training.ipynb) |

+Contrastive Accuracy is a measure of how invariant the model's predictions are when tested against image augmentations.

 ### Stage 2 and 3 - Test Accuracy Comparison

 | Labels | FSL (Benchmark) | Stage 2 (Finetuning) | Stage 3 (Distillation) |